tomcnolan/fakegosqldriver/README.md

 ## Fake Go SQL Driver and Sample Program

-This fake Go SQL driver and sample program demonstrates Go `sql` package connection pool deadlock when `QueryContext` returns `driver.ErrBadConn`.
+This fake Go SQL driver and sample program together demonstrate Go `sql` package connection pool deadlock when `QueryContext` returns `driver.ErrBadConn`.

 A `database/sql.Conn` connection object has a `closemu` field of type `sync.RWMutex`.
 * Before a `Conn` object is closed, a write lock is acquired on its `closemu`.